-- 1. Name of the student

-- : Cyriac Mathew
+1. Name of the student : Cyriac Mathew

-- 2. Date of Admission and Admission No.

-- : 16-10-1978 78-11-22.
+Date of the base of the 16-10-1978 78-11-22•

-- 3. Name and designation of

-- : Sri.Abdul Hameed, Asst.
-Professor, Chairman, Advisory Committee Department of Soil Science & Agricultural Chemistry.
+3. Name and designation of : Chairman, Advisory Committee Sri.Abdul Hameed, Asst.
+Professor, Department of Soil Science & Agricultural Chemistry.

-- 4. Topic of research for thesis: AG.
+4. Topic of research for thesis: AG.
 21. 18.
 Che.
 2301.

-"Charges in morphological physical and chemical characteristics due to monoculture of planted forests and plantation crops".
+"Changes in morphological physical and chemical characteristics due to monoculture of planted forests and plantation crops".

-- 5. Objectives of research for the thesis: - 1.
-To study the changes in physical properties of soil due to the uplacement of the natural forests by different types of plantation crops and planted forests. - 2.
-To evaluate the memoval and migration of various mechanical fractions of soil especially clay due to clearfelling and monoculture. - 3.
-To estimate the changes in contents of total nutrients and available nutrients in the surface soils of plantations and adjacent virgin forests. - 4.
-To determine the most suitable type of vegetation for a deforested area, which causes least deteriment to soils. - 6.
-Brief review of work done on the topic:
+5. Objectives of research for the thesis:

+1. To study the changes in physical properties of soil due to the uplacement of the natural forests by different types of plantation crops and planted forests.

+2. To evaluate the menoval and migration of various mechanical fractions of soil especially clay due to clearfelling and monoculture.

+3. To estimate the changes in contents of total nutrients and available nutrients in the surface soils of plantations and adjacent virgin forests.

+4. To determine the most suitable type of vegetation for a deforested area, which causes least determinent to soils.

+6. Brief review of work done on the topic: